locuoco/molecular_dynamics/README.md

 ```c++
     my_system.step(5e-4);
 ```
-The biggest value for the time step so that leapfrog integration is stable is `1e-3` (1 femtosecond, as set by default).
+The biggest value for the time step so that leapfrog integration is stable is `2e-3` (2 femtoseconds, 1 is the default).
 This value corresponds more or less to the vibration period of O–H bonds.

 To create a window, simply do:
 ```c++